Categories of partial equivalence relations as localizations: Cofibrant objects and ∃ -completions

-\begin{examples} \begin{enumerate} \item (Relative) realizability triposes~\cite{vanoosten2008realizability} have enough \eprime predicates.
-Specifically, the \eprime predicates on a set $I$ in the tripos over a an inclusion $\pcaas\subs\pcaa$ of PCAs are precisely the families $\varphi:I\to P(\pcaa)$ of subsets of $\pcaa$ which consist only of singletons. \item The canonical indexing $\extern{P}:\catset\optopos$ of a small poset $P$ always satisfies the \ssc, its \ecompletion is given by where $\low(P)$ is the frame of lower sets in $P$. \item The canonical indexing of a frame $A$ has enough \eprime predicates precisely if $A$ is of the form $\low(P)$ for some poset $P$, which in turn is equivalent to $A$ having enough \emph{completely join prime elements}. \item The restriction of the canonical indexing of a poset $P$ to the category of finite sets satisfies the \ssc precisely if every finite intersection of principal ideals in $P$ is also a finite union of principal ideals.
-In this case, the \ecompletion of the restriction is the restriction of the canonical indexing of the completion of $P$ under finite suprema, \ie the subposet of $\low(P)$ on finite unions of principal ideals. \end{enumerate} \end{examples} \begin{remarks} \begin{enumerate} \item An indexed preorder $\fifd:\catcpos$ satisfies the \ssc if and only if its total category $\gcons\fifd$ has \emph{weak finite limits}.
+where $\low(P)$ is the frame of lower sets in $P$. \item The canonical indexing of a frame $A$ has enough \eprime predicates precisely if $A$ is of the form $\low(P)$ for some poset $P$, which in turn is equivalent to $A$ having enough \emph{completely join prime elements}~\cite[Proposition~1.1]{davey1979lattice}.
+This observation is the reason for the choice of terminology. \item The restriction of the canonical indexing of a poset $P$ to the category of finite sets satisfies the \ssc precisely if every finite intersection of principal ideals in $P$ is also a finite union of principal ideals.
+In this case, the \ecompletion of the restriction is the restriction of the canonical indexing of the completion of $P$ under finite suprema, \ie the subposet of $\low(P)$ on finite unions of principal ideals. \item Analogously to \ref{ex:eprime:finrestrict}, the canonical indexing of a \emph{large} poset $P$ satisfies the \ssc \iff the small-join completion of $P$ is closed under intersections. \end{anumerate} \end{examples} \begin{remarks} \begin{anumerate} \item An indexed preorder $\fifd:\catcpos$ satisfies the \ssc if and only if its total category $\gcons\fifd$ has \emph{weak finite limits}.